opengovsg/mockpass-on-netlify/README.md

 ### `package.json`

-Contains a `build` run script that zips the contents of the repo into an archive named `serverless.zip`, placing it at `/netlify/functions`.
+Contains a `build:netlify` run script that zips the contents of the repo into an archive named `serverless.zip`, placing it at `/netlify/functions`.
 Netlify then treats the entire archive as a single function[^1].
 This is needed, as Netlify's build process does not bundle files that are not referenced by `require()`